andrewsinnovations/apialize/README.md

 - Confirm to execute: Pass `?confirm=true` to proceed with deletion.
 - Parent scoping: Deletions are always scoped to the current parent(s) based on the configured foreign key.
 - Identifier mapping: The identifiers in the response respect the per-operation `id_mapping` for `delete` if provided; otherwise they default to `'id'`.
-- Mount control: The bulk route is enabled by default when `delete` operations are allowed for the related resource; you can disable it via `perOperation.delete.allow_bulk_delete = false`.
+- Mount control: The bulk route is disabled by default; enable it by setting `perOperation.delete.allow_bulk_delete = true` on a related resource that also enables the `delete` operation.

 Config example (third level):